Hardin County Kentucky Assistance Programs.

 WinterCare Fund - This is another option that may be have some limited funding to help with heating bills.

 Homeless and rent assistance - From time to time the non-profit may have rent assistance funds.
-If they do not, they can refer people to various programs, charities, nation government and state of Kentucky rent assistance programs.
+If they do not, they can refer people to various programs.
+There may be loans or other funds from charities, national government and state of Kentucky rent assistance programs.

 If you need help in difficult times, call the Central Kentucky Community Action Council at (270) 692-2136.